CrypticPoet/off-grid-energy-design/reuse.md

     - These are structures made of galvanized iron and can be used for mounting other solar panels or can also be sold as scrap iron to manufacture other equipment.

-4) Battery monitors
+4) Backup Generator

-    - They can be used for any electrical apparatus that is battery operated or stores energy such as electric vehicles like e-bikes and scooters and power banks.
+    - Generator is always needed for family reunions, weddings, cookouts and other outdoor parties to provide power.

+    - Generators can be used to store the energy captured by solar panels to be used later instead of sending it back to the grid.

 5) Disconnects

     - Circuit breaker is reusable and can be reset after it has tripped due to overloads.